 Definition:

-Machine Learning is a subset of Artificial Intelligence that enables systems to learn from data, identify patterns, and make decisions with minimal human intervention.
+Machine Learning is one of the subset branches of Artificial Intelligence that facilitates systems to learn from data, detect patterns, and make choices with little to no human interaction.

 How It Works:

-ML algorithms use statistical methods to “train” models on vast datasets, allowing them to improve performance over time without being explicitly programmed for specific tasks.
+ML algorithms apply statistical techniques to “train” models on large sets of data, enabling them to learn and perform better over time without being specially programmed for individual tasks.

 Real-World Application:

-ML is widely used in predictive analytics, such as forecasting stock prices, recommending products in e-commerce, and detecting spam in emails.
+ML has numerous applications in predictive analytics, including predicting stock prices, suggesting products in e-commerce, and spam detection in emails.

 3. Deep Learning (DL)